 Mission Patriotic Troping note Every social project promoted by the gobernment is named "Misión [fill blank]", with a name appropriate to the beneficiary (being either a related historic character or event, or a narmy phrase).
 This has become a snowclone, ripe for parody in every flank

-Mico Mandante note Humorists like to pun with the above title, in the lack of recpect spirit of the My Name Is Not Durwood trope.
+Mico Mandante note Humorists like to pun with the above title, as a form of Malicious Misnaming.
 This in particular translates as "Governing monkey".
-Another popular puns are "Mi Comediante" (My Comedian) and "Mi Coma Andante" (My Walking Coma), albeit the latter has used more when talking about Fidel Castro
+Another popular puns are "Mi Comediante" (My Comedian) and "Mi Coma Andante" (My Walking Coma), albeit the latter is used more when talking about Fidel Castro

 Chacumbele note The favorite nickname given to Chavez by prominent Opposition member Teodoro Petkoff.
 It comes from an old Cuba song about a man who was Driven to Suicide because of love betrayal, whose chorus empathized the fact: "Chacumbele, él mismito se mató".
 Referring on how both Chavez's close collaborators and the man himself undermine their own cause by acting in ways opposite to his official discourse

 The long string of epithets given to oppositors: Escualidos, Apátridas, Majunches, etc. Said in Large Ham mode for maximum effect.